motion/orbit/notes/next.md

-- search run:

-  - pull out nlp pieces in search
 - filters
+  - one bar for integrations - can easily toggle many on/off
-    - people, type etc
+  - one bar for type: people, attachment, document, task
-  - multiple highlights
-    - figure out a way to show multiple highlighted areas in search results
+  - one bar for time: 2 days, 2 weeks, 2 months
+  - one bar for people: shows people within current set and lets you filter
+- pull nlp pieces in search into filters (compromis)
+- better search result UX
+  - pass search term to a \*Resolver and the resolver returns items
+  - have the concept of a "item" in \*Resolver
+    - in slack: message, in docs: sentence
+  - use resolver to return top items, show them each on a line
+  - for slack that would include the message + name nicely
   - hover highlight the areas effect
+- corresponding peek UX for search results

+  - make all peeks work like slack and deal with "item"
-    - click highlight area to see in peek
+  - click highlight to open directly to that item in the peek

 - saving peekstateactions breaking hmr
 - saving appstoreactions breaking hmr